ProjectsGm2/Gm2-Wordpress-Suite/readme.txt

 == SEO Settings ==
 The SEO meta box appears when editing posts, pages, any public custom post types and taxonomy terms.
-In the **SEO Settings** tab you can enter a custom title and description, toggle `noindex` or `nofollow`, and upload an Open Graph image.
+In the **SEO Settings** tab you can enter a custom title and description, focus keywords and long tail keywords, toggle `noindex` or `nofollow`, and upload an Open Graph image.
 Click **Select Image** to open the WordPress media library and choose a picture for the `og:image` and `twitter:image` tags.
 When inserting a link, you can pick `nofollow` or `sponsored`